Willard Hill: Music career

-While in college he began to perform as a vocalist and made a name for himself on campus.
+While in college, he began to perform as a vocalist and made a name for himself on campus.
 Hill decided to leave Washington, D.C., in 2004 and return home to work and attend Loyola University New Orleans to study Music Business.
-Subsequently, Hurricane Katrina and Hurricane Rita forced him to evacuate to Cleveland, OH.
-While in Cleveland he was featured on the cover of John Carroll University magazine playing the piano for the school's new president.
+Subsequently, Hurricane Katrina and Hurricane Rita forced him to evacuate to Cleveland, Ohio.
+While in Cleveland, he was featured on the cover of John Carroll University magazine playing the piano for the school's new president.
 He performed for the president's inauguration dinner as well as other school functions.

 Later that year he returned to New Orleans in 2006 and began working and writing articles for Nola.com's Music and Culture sections.

 Around this time he met rapper and producer William Kendrick (stage name "ill Will the Champ") through a mutual friend, and became interested in rapping.
 He recorded his first mixtape Ramblin's of an Outer Child, Inner Man, using the instrumental versions of popular songs.
 After returning to New Orleans, post Hurricane Katrina, Hill sustained an eye injury while playing basketball and required major surgery.
-He had to move in with his father who had evacuated to Cleveland, OH.
+He had to move in with his father who had evacuated to Cleveland, Ohio.
 His father bought him an Akai MPC 1000 to give him something to do while he recovered and he began making beats in their apartment.

 After leaving New Orleans to return to Cleveland, OH he decided to finish his Audio Production degree at Howard University.
-While in Washington, D.C. he met Wyclef Jean and Jerry Wonda at a panel discussion on Haiti and got into an impromptu freestyle session with other students and Jean.
-Later he told them of his music and plans to move to New York City and they each gave him their phone numbers.
+While in Washington, D.C., he met Wyclef Jean and Jerry Wonda at a panel discussion on Haiti and got into an impromptu freestyle session with other students and Jean.
+Later, he told them of his music and plans to move to New York City and they each gave him their phone numbers.
 After moving to New York, in 2008, he briefly interned at Quad Recording Studios before being hired at Wyclef and Jerry Wonda's "Platinum Sound Studios".

 While working for Jean and Wonda he began to slowly make his way into recording sessions and began to write as well as play keyboard and bass, which he picked up from Jerry Wonda.
 After leaving Platinum Sound Studios in pursuit of more opportunities, he began making his rounds around NYC as a session musician and writer.
-Around this time he also began freelancing as a Sound Designer and Mix/Recording Engineer for TV and Film.
+Around this time, he also began freelancing as a Sound Designer and Mix/Recording Engineer for TV and Film.
 He later became Pro Tools certified in Music to learn how to produce music.